-Zuckerberg to Facebook: be careful how we all act in 2018
+Zuckerberg to Facebook: Be careful how we all act in 2018

 It seems Mark Zuckerberg is worried about 2018.
 On Thursday, the Facebook CEO posted on his Facebook page that his goal this year is to be on guard.

-Apparently the world is fraught with anxiety, division and hatred.
-As a result, he said, Facebook must to a better job of enforcing its existing policies and stop any misuse of its technologies.
+"The world feels anxious and divided, and Facebook has a lot of work to do," he writes.
+As a result, the company must do a better job of enforcing its existing policies and stop any misuse of its technologies.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.